 Economic Development, Aging In Place and Jobs

 With this public investment we need to bring jobs to District 47.
-We must have directed hiring practices and enforcement.
+We must have fair hiring practices and enforcement.
 These jobs will address a central concern of mine, instilling hope and belief within our neighbors.
 As we bring this development, we must protect and provide benefits to the residents who have worked so hard without displacing them with new more affluent residents.
 In addition to existing Property Tax increase protections, we must investigate protections based on longevity and service that make it easier for resident to age in place.

 Public Infrastructure Investment and Accountability